bengtssonpalme/MPBIO-BBT045-2025/installing_software_on_the_server.md

 (If you've used Linux before, it's similar to `apt`.)

 Many standard bioinformatics tools have been published for conda, most notably on the "bioconda" channel (list of packges).
+See [here](https://bioconda.github.io/contributor/faqs.html#conda-anaconda-minconda) for more info about bioconda and conda in general.

 ### Environment